PlanTL-GOB-ES/NegEx-MES/README.md

 * `negPhrases`: for words --adverbs (e.g. *no* (no), *tampoco* (neither)), negative predicates (e.g. *declina* (declines), *ausencia de* (absence of), *rechazado* (rejected)) and prepositions (e.g. *sin* (without))-- that deny the term in question and are equivalent to the logical connective of the negation in the propositional logic.
-For example, if the term was fever, these words would deny this term: absence of fever, without fever, etc.

 * `postNegPhrases`: for words that also indicate denial, but include some doubt, so they are a little less strict than the previous ones; e.g. *debe descartarse para/debe ser descartado para* (it should be discarded for),